Examples#

 Creating and Running a Batch Flow#

 Here is an example of how to create and run a simple batch flow.
-The flow will contain a Row Generator stage connected to a Peek stage.
-Here is a picture of what the flow looks like in the UI.
+The flow contains a Row Generator stage connected to a Peek stage.
+The following image shows what the flow looks like in the UI.

 Set up authentication